 However, some people don’t use due to allergy reasons (that’d be me), and others feel that using sage (or sweetgrass, which is also common) are too close to appropriation of other people’s sacred traditions.
 Fortunately, there are other options.
 You can use a stick of incense (or herbs on a censer, if you have one and a way to carry it around your space.)
 If smoke is an issue for you, there are now water-based spray versions of sage and other space clearing combinations.

 Another option is to scatter a powder blended from sea salt (or table salt) and the herbs you choose, then sweep it, cleaning up the energy as you go.
 You could also make a floor rinse (water plus the essential oils or herbs of your choice) and wash your floor with it.
 If you have carpets, mix up a vacuum powder (baking soda, powdered herbs or a few drops of essential oil mixed thoroughly.)
 Vacuum it up and cleanse as you go.
 Or you can lightly spray a room-spray style mix.
-I learned these tips from reading the canister vacuum review that came with my equipment.

 After you’ve removed the unwanted energies from your home, you’ll want to do things to encourage the energies you do like.
 Some people banish unwanted energies with sage, and welcome the blessings with sweetgrass.